Full Mouth Reconstruction FAQs

 Am I a candidate for full mouth reconstruction?

-You may be a candidate for full mouth reconstruction if you have multiple dental complications or concerns, such as teeth that are cracked, broken, decayed or missing.
+You may be a candidate for full mouth reconstruction if you have multiple dental complications or concerns, such as cracked, broken, decayed or missing teeth.
 Full mouth reconstruction can also address problems with the gums, bite, temporomandibular joint (TMJ) or jaw muscles.

 How long does full mouth reconstruction take?